 Spearmen have extended reach (2 hexes), allowing them to attack without being engaged.
 Brace (ready attack that triggers when an enemy enters range) controls enemy movement.
 Halberd variants add AoE sweeps.
 Spearmen anchor the formation by punishing enemies who try to reach your archers.

-Best with: Halberd, Heavy Armor, Shield (optional), Ring of Constitution Stat focus: Strength, Constitution, Willpower
+Best with: Halberd, Heavy Armor, Shield (optional), Ring of Constitution — see our builds guide for full setup.
+Stat focus: Strength, Constitution, Willpower

 Brute (A-Tier)